-Students are required to complete the 60 credit Masters Dissertation/Project module, which is based on a significant piece of individual research.
-The subject of the research will be an area of special interest to the student, and will be based on a proposal written by the student and submitted to the Dissertation Module Leader.
-The area of research chosen should be of the required subject and intellectual depth and should provide a suitable match with previous study.
-This may require increased technical depth or greater breadth of subject matter relating to previous projects, case studies or dissertation undertaken by the student.
+Students are required to complete the 60-credit Master's Dissertation/Project module, which is based on a significant piece of individual research.
+The subject of the research will be an area of special interest to the student and will be based on a proposal written by the student and submitted to the Dissertation Module Leader.
+The area of research chosen should be of the required subject and intellectual depth and should provide a suitable match with previous studies.
+This may require increased technical depth or greater breadth of subject matter relating to previous projects, case studies or dissertations undertaken by the student.

 Students are also strongly encouraged to attend the Dissertation event, which is held annually.
 Although not compulsory, it gives everyone currently enrolled on the dissertation module an opportunity to spend some time without various distractions to consider some of the bigger issues of conducting a dissertation at the Masters level.
-The event includes a series of presentations given by staff on research matters along with further discussions.
+The event includes a series of presentations given by staff on research matters, along with further discussions.

-The Module Table
+4.4 The Module Table

-Module Code Module Title Module Leader Credit Value Trimester MMK226176 Design Economics and Cost Planning John Lowe 15 A MMK226174 Construction Economics and Procurement John Lowe 15 A MMK226179 Construction Technology (MSc) Mike Galbraith 15 A MMK226783 Construction Contracts and Dispute Management Sharon Jatau 15 A MMN226319 Risk and Value Management Malawi Ngwira 15 В MMN326178 Construction Financial Management John Lowe 15 В MMN226181 Construction Project Management Nicola Callaghan 15 В MMK226180 Quantification and Costing of Works Bridget Eshun 15 В MMK226789 Masters Dissertation Kenneth Lawani 60 A,B,C
+Module Code Module Title Module Leader Credit Value Trimester MMK226320 Management of Safety, Health and Environmental Project Risks Kenneth Lawani 15 А MMK226174 Construction Economics and Procurement JohnLowe 15 Α MMK226175 Sustainable Design and Construction Archer Heindric 15 Α MMK226783 Construction Contracts and Dispute Management Sharon Jatau 15 А MMN226319 Risk and Value Management Malawi Ngwira 15 В MMN326178 Construction Financial Management JohnLowe 15 В MMN226181 Construction Project Management Nicola Callaghan 15 В MMK226318 Strategic Management in Construction and Property Enterprises Steven Latta 15 В MMK226789 Master's Dissertation Kenneth Lawani 60 A, B, C

-\ Some modules may not run for a particular Trimester, or alternatively some new modules may be introduced.
+Note: Some modules may not run for a particular Trimester, or alternatively, some new modules may be introduced.
 Guidelines on modules that will run will be provided at the beginning of each Trimester.